libretime/libretime/docs/user-manual/settings.md

 Input streams must have a **Port** for the remote broadcaster to connect to, which should be a number in the range from 1024 to 49151.
 If you have the Icecast or SHOUTcast streaming server running on the same machine as Airtime, you should avoid using port 8000 or 8001 for either type of Airtime input stream.
 This is because both Icecast and SHOUTcast use port 8000, and SHOUTcast also uses port 8001.
 If the usernames and passwords were similar, remote broadcasters might accidentally connect to the streaming server directly, bypassing Airtime.

-To avoid further confusion, it is also recommended that you set a different **Mount Point** (the specific filename for broadcasters and listeners to connect to) from that used on your public Icecast or SHOUTcast server.
+To avoid further confusion, it's also recommended that you set a different **Mount Point** (the specific filename for broadcasters and listeners to connect to) from that used on your public Icecast or SHOUTcast server.

 If your Airtime server is behind a firewall, and you wish remote broadcasters to connect input streams to it across the public Internet, you may need to click the **Override** link to set a **Connection URL** which is available from outside your local area network.
 This URL might be based on the domain name assigned to the router which forwards the appropriate port to your Airtime server.
 Then click **OK** to save the new connection URL.